confluentinc/cli/README.md

 ### Command Overview
 Commands in the CLI follow the following syntax:

-`ccloud/confluent <resource> [subresource] <standard-verb> [args]`
+`confluent <resource> [subresource] <standard-verb> [args]`

-We'll be implementing a `ccloud config file show <num-times>` command that outputs the config file of the CLI a specified number of times.
-For example, `ccloud config file 3` might output:
+We'll be implementing a `confluent config file show <num-times>` command that outputs the config file of the CLI a specified number of times.
+For example, `confluent config file 3` might output:
 ```
-~/.ccloud/config.json
+~/.confluent/config.json
-~/.ccloud/config.json
+~/.confluent/config.json
-~/.ccloud/config.json
+~/.confluent/config.json
 ```

 ### Creating the command file